mxbi/tailscale-hostmap/README.md

   --ts-binary TS_BINARY
                         The location of the tailscale binary to call.
-Defaults to /usr/bin/tailscale
+Defaults to /usr/bin/tailscale --hosts-file HOSTS_FILE
+                        The location of the hosts file to update.
+Defaults to /etc/hosts
 ```

+**Important notes:**
-Note that the script needs to run with sudo as `/etc/hosts` is a priveliged file.
+- The script needs to run with sudo as `/etc/hosts` is a priveliged file.
 No requirements needed except Python3.
+- The downloaded file must only be writeable by root.
+If the file is writeable by other users, this could allow for privilege escalation.
+- Any hostname with spaces in it has the spaces replaced by dashes.